 I'm not big on New Year resolutions because I rarely call upon them throughout the year.
 But I do like to reflect upon my writing progress, or lack thereof.
 If I'm honest with myself, lack of progress is not an issue for me as I've done lots in the way of advancing my writing.
 Still, it sometimes feels like I haven't done enough.
 That sentiment stems from not having achieved any writing awards or publication outside of my monthly newsletter column and this blog.
 While I'm genuinely happy to see someone else achieve a contest win or an acceptance for publication, sometimes we need to fall back on something other than peer recognition of our work to remain motivated.

 Fortunately, I enjoy the solitary practice of writing; however, this past year I set out to expand my writing community.
 I'm currently immersed in the final weeks of three fall classes, although I'd fully intended to drop one or two at the beginning of the semester.
 The poetry class I added at the last minute was the likely candidate to be cut as I've not been a hearty fan of poetry.
-However, I'm learning different literary and poetic tools and styles that can only enhance my prose writing, so I pat myself on the back for hanging in there with all three classes.
+However, I'm learning different literary and poetic tools and styles that can only enhance my prose writing; so I pat myself on the back for hanging in there with all three classes.

 I'm impressed with the caliber of writing by fellow classmates, which further motivates me to improve my craft.
 I even submitted work, including poetry inspired by a few prompts, to several contests and anthologies.
 The submitted poems hadn't yet been critiqued by my classmates because of imminent deadlines that I wanted to meet.
 But when I finally received feedback, I realized where my work could stand improvement.
 Of the submissions I've sent thus far (not just poetry), I've heard back from about half (all declinations).
 However, during a demonstration of the school's curriculum platform, my instructor (an award-winning, Pushcart prize-nominated poet) who teaches all three classes referred to his list of prior submissions.
 When I saw his accumulated rejections (probably in the hundreds), I was heartened to see that rejection doesn't necessarily reflect one's aptitude for writing, which renewed my optimism and energy to keep chugging along.
 I remain hopeful that one or two of my remaining submissions will be accepted, and I give myself kudos for having the courage to send in my work.